 2. Cream French Bulldog

 These cream French Bulldogs are similar to white-coated Frenchies.
 However, instead of a bright snowy white, this color is more of an off-white or eggshell color.
 Like the white French Bulldog, there will be no other patches of color around the body.
-The Cream French Bulldog is another AKC accepted color standard.
+The Cream French Bulldog is another AKC-accepted color standard.

-3. Fawn French Bulldog
+3. Fawn Frenchies

 In terms of color, Fawn is a brownish color for dog coats.
 And this isn’t just a single spot on the color palette.
 They range anywhere from a light sandy brown French Bulldog to an almost deep reddish-brown color.
 One thing to note is that Fawn colored pups often come with a black mask or a darker fawn (or black) stripe down their backs.
 These are another AKC standard breed color, though they’re often considered to be a brown French Bulldog.

-4. Fawn and White French Bulldog
+4. Fawn and White Frenchies

-This an AKC qualifying color combination for the French Bulldog.
+This is an AKC qualifying color combination for the French Bulldog.
 It’s a coat in which the predominant color is fawn with white patches, spots, and accents.

 5. White and Fawn French Bulldog

 In this particular color combination, the dominant color is white while the accenting color is fawn.
 Again, the fawn may range from dark to light in different shades.
-And just like its opposite, this color is an AKC recognized combination.
+And just like its opposite, this color is an AKC-recognized combination.